-Client (threading)#
+Client (threading)

-Opening a connection#
+Opening a connection

-websockets.sync.client.connect(uri, *, sock=None, ssl=None, server_hostname=None, origin=None, extensions=None, subprotocols=None, additional_headers=None, user_agent_header='Python/3.10 websockets/12.1.dev41+gf039814.dirty', compression='deflate', open_timeout=10, close_timeout=10, max_size=1048576, logger=None, create_connection=None, **kwargs)[source]#
+websockets.sync.client.connect(uri, *, sock=None, ssl=None, server_hostname=None, origin=None, extensions=None, subprotocols=None, additional_headers=None, user_agent_header='Python/3.10 websockets/14.0.dev32+g76f6f57', compression='deflate', open_timeout=10, close_timeout=10, max_size=1048576, max_queue=16, logger=None, create_connection=None, **kwargs)[source]

 Connect to the WebSocket server at uri.